-The Terminator was released with little promotion on October 26, 1984.
-James Cameron, its little-known writer and director, had recently been living in his car, fresh off of getting caught breaking into the editing room of his only other directorial effort, Piranha II: The Spawning.
+The Terminator was released with not much promotion on October 26, 1984.
+James Cameron, its little-known writer and director, had recently been living in his car, fresh from getting caught breaking into the editing room of his only other directorial effort, Piranha II: The Spawning.

 James Cameron had a tumultuous experience making his directorial debut in 1981’s Piranha II: The Spawning, but as he once put it, sometimes “nightmares are a business asset.”
 While in Rome for the horror movie’s release, Cameron had a fever dream of a “metal death figure coming out of a fire.”

 2. But Harlan Ellison later successfully won an out-of-court settlement over the concept.

 According to Ellison, The Terminator was a “ripoff” of an episode of The Outer Limits he had written in 1964 titled “Soldier,” itself an adaptation of his 1957 short story “Soldier From Tomorrow.”
 Orion Pictures and the outspoken author settled out of court for an undisclosed amount of money.
 Cameron later referred to Ellison as a “parasite who can kiss my ass.”

 3. James Cameron sold the script of The Terminator for $1.

 There would never have been any lawsuits if James Cameron didn’t take a lot of risks to get the movie made in the first place.
 As the legend goes, Cameron’s agent hated the idea of the film, so Cameron, who was living in his car at the time, fired him.